kiwicom/orbit-compose/docs/03-components/05-input/select.md

 ## Usage

 `SelectField` API is similar to `TextField`, it accepts the value, `label`, `error` and `info` slots, and more.
-Pass the `List<T>` options and define their rendering using `optionContent` slot.
+Pass the `List<T>` options and define their rendering using the `optionContent` slot.
 You may utilize `leadingIcon`, but it cannot be made clickable as the whole field is clickable and opens the popup list.

 ```kotlin
 @Composable